 (I am somebody’s Matt Yglesias* and I’m going to have to live with that shame forever.
 But it’s fair!)

-Some people are probably always going to trust Rae less after whatever happened this week and bring up the list of concerns when they hear their name.
+Some people are probably always going to bring up the list of concerns when they hear Rae’s name.
 Some people are going to go through anything they have ever said in public with fine-toothed combs.
 Some patients, clients, and followers are probably going to have tough questions, and my heart breaks for those people the most, because the place you go to be safe and seen shouldn’t ever be something you feel like you have to answer for.

 Some people are always going to trust me less and feel less safe here because Rae McDaniel posted on my site a few times, and once I post this, it’s going to mean brand new people suddenly dislike both of us.
 It sucks.
 But it’s still fair.
 Defending my supposed honor about this, against young trans people on social media and elsewhere online, is bad and you should not do it.
 I cannot stress this enough, in a stressful week from hell, my worst fear is that posting more about this will raise Rae’s profile even more in a way that harms them and their community members and the young trans and queer strangers who were like “wtf is life coach” on a Saturday night.
 I’d ask you, as a personal favor, to be very, very thoughtful about how tagging people into discussions about this online might affect them and people around them.

 Whenever I mess up, I get criticism that says, “I care about you, please do better,” and I get criticism that says, “Do everyone a favor and die already.”
 I have seen a lot of the second brand coming at Rae this week, and I want to say, if you’re reading, I hope you only listen to and follow the first kind.
 I’m so sorry it ended this way.